balzac-lang/balzac-doc/docs/source/expressions.rst

 ^^^^^^^^^
 Addresses are represented in the Wallet Import Format (WIF) [#wif]_.
 Addresses are obtained from hashing the public key and encoded in WIF.
-Their type is :btm:`address` and can be expressed using the prefix :btm:`address:` followed by the WIF.
+Their type is :balzac:`address` and can be expressed using the prefix :balzac:`address:` followed by the WIF.

 As for private keys, WIF encodes the network identifier, so the same address has a